SVA-SE/freedom/README.md

 report these results.
 The tool may be adaptable for other calculations, but at this point, absolute adaptability is not the main focus.

-## Sample data

-A few fake datasets are included in the package in order to build the tools.
-Their structure is similar to those that will be used for the actual calculations but their contents are simulated, so don't draw conclusions from their content.